Praça do Comércio: History

 Opening towards Augusta Street, which links the square with the other traditional Lisbon square, the Rossio, the original project by Eugénio dos Santos planned a triumphal arch, only realised in 1875.
 This arch, usually called the Arco da Rua Augusta, was designed by Veríssimo da Costa.
 It has a clock and statues of Glory, Ingenuity and Valor (by the French sculptor Calmels) and those of Viriatus, Nuno Álvares Pereira, Vasco da Gama and, of course, the Marquis of Pombal.

 On 1 February 1908, the square was the scene of the assassination of Carlos I, the penultimate King of Portugal.
 On their way back from the palace of Vila Viçosa to the royal palace in Lisbon, the carriage containing Carlos I and his family passed through the Terreiro do Paço.
-While crossing the square, shots were fired from the crowd by at least two men: Alfredo Luís da Costa and Manuel Buiça.
+While crossing the square, shots were fired from the crowd by at least two men: Alfredo Luís da Costa and Manuel Buíça.
 The king died immediately, his heir Luís Filipe was mortally wounded, and Prince Manuel was hit in the arm.
 The assassins were shot on the spot by police and later recognized as members of the Republican Party – which two years later overthrew the Portuguese monarchy.

 The wealth of Portugal was channeled through this plaza and port.
 It serves as not only a transportation hub but also as a hub for commercial businesses, having two main directions of travel, west and south.
 The northern side tram leads to the district of Belem and the southern port is a ferry that goes across the River Tagus.

 The destruction of the palace led to the loss of the greatest archive of Portuguese literature.
 The library housed over 200,000 books.
 The reconstruction took around a century to go from plans to finished construction.

 At the southern end of the plaza at the water's edge was a grand marble staircase meant for the arrival of royal dignitaries.
 These steps date to before the 1755 earthquake and would have led straight into the royal palace.

 On June 10, the day of Portugal, the plaza is full of military and residents who celebrate the day.

 The plaza is home to the oldest café in the city, Martinho da Arcada (established 1782).
 It also houses the monumental Pousada Hotel.